NUbots/NUbots/module/behaviour/skills/Getup/README.md

 ## Consumes

-* `message::Sensors` containing the orientation matrix and accelerometer readings
-* `message::AllServoWaypointsComplete` indicates that a script has finished
+* `message::motion::ExecuteGetup` tells this module to call getup script
+* `message::motion::KillGetup` disables getup and sets priority
+* `message::platform::RawSensors` used to check if robot has fallen

 ## Emits

-* `message::ExecuteScript` instructs the script engine to run a script
+* `extension::ExecuteScriptByName` to run stand scripts
+* `message::motion::ExecuteGetup` instigates a getup
+* `message::motion::KillGetup` stops a getup
+* `utility::behaviour::ActionPriorities` signals when the module's priority changes

 ## Dependencies